Skip to main content

 <59 = Poor

-Ecological Health Indicators for Tims Ford Reservoir, 2016
+Ecological Health Indicators for Tims Ford Reservoir - 2022

 Dissolved oxygen

-As in previous years, dissolved oxygen rated “poor” at both monitoring locations.
-Oxygen concentrations were below two milligrams per liter in portions of the lower water column during summer and autumn at both monitoring locations, including extended periods of time when an area of water was completely devoid of oxygen.
-TVA has installed equipment to add oxygen to the water as it is flows through Tims Ford Dam.
+Dissolved oxygen rated “poor” at both monitoring locations in 2022, consistent with findings from previous years.
+Oxygen concentrations were low (<2 mg/L) in portions of the lower water column during summer and autumn at both monitoring locations, including extended periods of time when an area of water was completely devoid of oxygen.

 Chlorophyll

-In 2016, chlorophyll rated “good” at the forebay and “fair” at the mid-reservoir.
+In 2022, chlorophyll rated “good” at both monitoring locations.
 At the forebay, chlorophyll has rated “good” or high “fair” each year monitored, but ratings at the mid-reservoir have fluctuated more, varying between “good”, “fair”, and “poor”.
 Chlorophyll concentrations have varied in response to the timing and amount of rainfall.
 Because of the mid-reservoir’s proximity to the Elk River inflow, chlorophyll concentrations at this location are more influenced by the nutrients flowing into the reservoir.

 Fish

-The fish community rated “good” at both monitoring locations.
+The fish community in 2022 rated “good” at both monitoring locations.
 Historically, the fish community has been assessed “good” or high “fair” ratings.
-In 2016, a total of thirty-one fish species was observed, including “good” numbers of sunfish, intolerant species (species known to require good water quality conditions), and top carnivores (e.g., black bass, walleye, and white bass).
+In 2022, a total of twenty-eight fish species was observed, including “good” numbers of sunfish, intolerant species (species known to require good water quality conditions), and top carnivores (e.g., black bass, walleye, and yellow bass).
 Fish health also was assessed a “good” rating with low incidences of disease and parasites.

 Bottom life